 Most people would agree that the role of law is to achieve justice, however justice is a term which can only be defined subjectively; it relates to an individual’s moral standpoints.
 A utilitarian may argue that justice is served when the greatest good is done for the greatest number, whereas a Marxist may assert that justice is done only when all is equal in terms of wealth distribution.
 Justice may be easier to define holistically if its antonym ‘injustice’, in meaning that which is unfair, is appreciated.
 It is useful to categorise justice into ‘substantive justice’ and ‘formal justice’ when attempting to comprehend its nature.

-Substantive justice pertains to the need of law itself to be just, whether created through legislature or legal precedent.
-What is considered just may vary from person to person, yet the prevailing moral leaning of society will often dictate whether a law is seen as just
+Substantive justice pertains to the need of law itself to be just, whether created through legislature (or in our case: workplace policy) or legal precedent (what did we do last time in a similar situation?).
+What is considered ‘fair may vary from person to person, yet the prevailing moral leaning of society will often dictate whether a law is seen as just.